executors/executors/explanatory.md

 existing codes to our proposed new overload `std::async(exec, func)` could target executors in a way that preserved the original program's behavior.

+\textcolor{red}{TODO:} I think we need an example here of how you would obtain these executors, would these siply be the default for the control structures.

 **Executor adaptors.** Still other executors may be "fancy" and adapt some other type of base executor.
 For example, consider a hypothetical logging executor which prints output to a log when the base executor is used to create